emmarice/neutron-mc/README.md

 # neutron-mc
- simple monte carlo solver for two region rectangular geometries
+ simple monte carlo solver for an arbitary number of rectangular regions